If you’re looking for information on how to choose running shoes that fit your pronation type, you’ve landed on the right page.

 - Check the soles of your running shoes.
 If there is more wear on the inner edge of the heel and the large toe/ball of foot area, this indicates that you overpronate.
 And when placed on a flat surface, your shoes will probably tilt inwards slightly.

 - Standing without shoes, look down at your feet.
-If the inside of your sole touches the floor, and there is no obvious arch, your feet are overpronated, or flat.
+If the inside of your soles touch the floor, and there is no obvious arch, your feet are overpronated, or flat.

 - Do the wet foot test.
 Wet your feet before standing on a thick sheet of paper.
 Step off the paper, then examine the impression left behind.
 If there is little difference between the front and back of the print, your feet are overpronated.